Last updated: February 16, 2022

 The graph below is for ad revenue (rather than pure “traffic”) but it still paints a pretty clear picture.
 If your sales and marketing approach is treating mobile as the bastard step-child of desktop, then you’re missing out.

 Even simple stuff, like making sure your site is clear and easy to navigate on a handheld device.
 Make sure forms, you know, work.
-Many B2B sites on mobile are an assault on the eyes, with myriad pop-ups for consent, live chat tools, competing CTAs and interstitials.
+Many B2B sites on mobile are an assault on the eyes, with myriad pop-ups for consent, live chat tools, several similar call-to-action buttons competing with each other and interstitials.
 Yes, you can get away with that on desktop, but on mobile you have a lot less real estate to play with.

 Maybe consider changing out that screen-filling lead capture form that appears on every page with something that appears “in-feed” as they scroll through your article or landing page?